astropy/reproject/docs/howto/hips.rst

 The **reproject.hips** sub-package includes helper functions for constructing HiPS datasets from a variety of inputs.
-The main function is :func:`~reproject.hips.reproject_to_hips`, which takes in data in a variety of formats and types (see  :func:`~reproject.hips.reproject_to_hips`), for example FITS files, HDU objects, PNG/JPEG images with AVM metadata, and so on.
+The main function is :func:`~reproject.hips.reproject_to_hips`, which takes in data in a variety of formats and types, for example FITS files, HDU objects, PNG/JPEG images with AVM metadata, and so on.

 Unlike the other reprojection functions, the output is not a file but a directory, which contains all the tiles, as well as metadata and an